douglasdavis/pygram11/docs/omp.rst

 OpenMP Support
 ==============

-If installing pygram11 from conda-forge, OpenMP acceleration is available.
-If using PyPI or a source release, the ``setup.py`` script tests to see of OpenMP is available during installation.
+If installing pygram11 from conda-forge or via a binary wheel from PyPI, OpenMP acceleration should be available.
+If using the source (from PyPI or GitHub), the ``setup.py`` script tests to see of OpenMP is available during installation.
 If you don't want to use conda-forge, keep reading.

 You can look at the `continuous integration configuration files
 <https://github.com/douglasdavis/pygram11/tree/master/.builds>`_ to